 New development under the proposed 2021 LRDP would generally avoid disturbance in the areas of the recorded historic-age or prehistoric archaeological resources on campus.
-Nonetheless, grounddisturbing activities associated with development facilitated by the proposed 2021 LRDP have the potential to damage or destroy unrecorded historic-age or prehistoric archaeological resources that may be present on or below the ground surface, particularly in areas of undisturbed soils or when excavation depths exceed those attained previously for past development.
+Nonetheless, ground-disturbing activities associated with development facilitated by the proposed 2021 LRDP have the potential to damage or destroy unrecorded historic-age or prehistoric archaeological resources that may be present on or below the ground surface, particularly in areas of undisturbed soils or when excavation depths exceed those attained previously for past development.
 As noted above in the environmental setting areas in the southern portions of East Campus are sensitive to archaeological resources or buried historic resources.
 Each of the areas likely to be developed under the proposed 2021 LRDP, as noted above, has the potential to contain archaeological resources or buried historic resources, including the new potential interpretative center in the Botanic Gardens.
-Consequently, damage to or destruction of known or previously unknown, archaeological resources or buried historic resources are considered significant.
+Consequently, damage to or destruction of known or previously unknown, archaeological resources or buried historic resources could occur during implementation of the proposed 2021 LRDP, and impacts are considered significant.
 Implementation of MM CUL-2 through MM CUL-4 would reduce impacts to less than significant with mitigation incorporated.